 - The student must have passed XIIth class from a recognized board

 - Completed a bachelor’s degree from a recognized University or Institute.

 - TOEFL /IELTS /PTE scores are required to pursue a course from abroad if English is not your native language.

 - GMAT (Graduate Management Aptitude Test) scores are required to fill out the application for the MBA course.

 MBA in Logistics and Supply Chain Management: Top Universities Abroad

-There are several leading universities around the world that offers an MBA in Logistics and Supply Chain Management.
+Several leading universities around the world offer an MBA in Logistics and Supply Chain Management.
 Here is a list of some renowned universities from where you can pursue this management course:

 - Purdue University, West Lafayette, United States